programminghistorian/ph-submissions/lessons/json-and-jq.md

 For the previous examples, we have only needed to consider each tweet individually.
 By default, jq will look at one JSON object at a time when parsing a file; consequently, it can _stream_ very large files without having to load the entire set in to memory.

-However, we _do_ need to have access to every JSON object in a file.
+However, in cases where we are aggregating information about the individual objects in a JSON file, we need to give jq access to every JSON object in a file simultaneously.
 This is where we want to use "Slurp" (or the `-s` flag on command-line jq).
 "Slurp" tells jq to read every line of the input JSON lines and treat the entire group as one huge array of objects.